juliatogr/DiceGameMongoJwt/README.md

 ![security-folder](images/security-folder.PNG)

-* `WebSecurityConfig` is the most important part for the security implementation because it defines the configuration for managing user sessions.

-  `filterChain(HttpSecurity http)` defines when to require authentication, the filter to use, when we want it to work, and which Exception Handler is chosen.
+Everything is configured by `WebSecurityConfig`.
+It defines the configuration for managing user sessions implementing `filterChain(HttpSecurity http)`.
+This method defines when to require authentication, the filter to use, when we want it to work, and which Exception Handler is chosen.

-  @EnableWebSecurity allows Spring to find and automatically apply the class to the global Web Security.
+We make use of @EnableWebSecurity and  @EnableGlobalMethodSecurity annotations to allow Spring to  apply the class to the global Web Security and enable @PreAuthorize to secure methods in the API.

-  @EnableGlobalMethodSecurity provides AOP security on methods.
-It enables @PreAuthorize, @PostAuthorize.
-We can secure methods in our APIs with @PreAuthorize annotation easily.

-* `AuthTokenFilter`  extends OncePerRequestFilter.
-Therefore, it is executed once per request.
-It overrides `doFilterInternal()` to get JWT from the Authorization header, validate it, load UserDetails through UserDetailsService, generate an Authentication Object with `UsernamePasswordAuthenticationToken` and set the current UserDetails in SecurityContext.
-It is the first step every time there is a request.
+When the user makes a request, it goes through the `AuthTokenFilter`, which extends OncePerRequestFilter.
+Therefore, the filter is executed once per request.
+It overrides `doFilterInternal()` to get JWT from the Authorization header, validate it, load `UserDetailsImpl` through `UserDetailsServiceImpl`, generate an Authentication Object with `UsernamePasswordAuthenticationToken` and set the current UserDetails in SecurityContext.

-Controller receives and handles request after it was filtered by OncePerRequestFilter.

-- `AuthController` provides APIs for register and login actions.

-  - /auth/signup

-    - check existing username/email if included in the body
-    - create new User (Registered or anonymous depending on the body data)
-    - save User to database using UserService

-  - /auth/signin

-    - authenticate { username, pasword }
-    - update SecurityContext using Authentication object
-    - generate JWT
-    - get UserDetails from Authentication object
-    - response contains JWT and UserDetails data
+If there is an authentication error, `AuthEntryPointJwt` takes action and throws AuthenticationException.
+The response will be HttpServletResponse.SC_UNAUTHORIZED.

-- `TestController` has accessing protected resource methods with role based validations.
-There are 3 APIs:
+When everything has been checked by the filter, `AuthController` and `TestController` receive and handle the request. `AuthController` provides APIs for register and login actions and `TestController` has accessing protected resource methods with role based validations.
-  - /api/test/all for public access
-  - /api/test/user for users has ROLE_USER
-  - /api/test/anonymous for users has ROLE_ANONYMOUS

-* `AuthenticationManager` validates UsernamePasswordAuthenticationToken object and returns it if successful.

-* `AuthEntryPointJwt` implements AuthenticationEntryPoint to catch authentication error. commence() will be triggered anytime unauthenticated User requests a secured HTTP resource and an AuthenticationException is thrown.
-HttpServletResponse.SC_UNAUTHORIZED is the 401 Status code.
-It indicates that the request requires HTTP authentication.

-* `JwtUtils` provides methods for generating, parsing, validating JWT.
+When login a user (`/auth/signin`), the `AuthController` makes use of the `AuthenticationManager` to validate UsernamePasswordAuthenticationToken and update SecurityContext using the returned object.
+It generates JWT and responses with it and UserDetails data

-* `LoginRequest` and `SignupRequest` are used to assure all needed fields when login or signing up are filled correctly.

-- `JwtResponse` and `MessageResponse` are used to send HTTP responses with personalized body.
+All authentication requests are managed by `LoginRequest` and `SignupRequest`, which assure all needed fields when login or signing up are filled correctly.
+There are also `JwtResponse` and `MessageResponse` classes to send HTTP responses with personalized body.

-- `UserDetailsImpl` implements UserDetails, which contains necessary information to build an Authentication object.

-- `UserDetailsServiceImpl` implements UserDetailsService, needed to load User details to perform authentication & authorization.
+Everything can be done defining methods for generating, parsing, validating JWT on `JwtUtils`.

 ## Util links